Custom HRMS Development Services

 • HR team maintaining shadow spreadsheets alongside your HRMS because the system can't handle your structure?

-RaftLabs builds custom HRMS for US and UK organisations whose workforce complexity outgrows Workday or BambooHR.
+RaftLabs builds custom HRMS for organizations across the US, UK, Europe, Canada, and the UAE whose workforce complexity outgrows Workday or BambooHR.
 We handle multi-country payroll, contractor management, shift differentials, and complex org hierarchies.
-100+ products shipped.
-Most builds deliver in 14 to 20 weeks at a fixed price.
+A focused v1 launches in 14 to 20 weeks at a fixed price, then grows into the full platform.

 Trusted by